Experimental measurement and a physical interpretation of quantum shadow enumerators: Quantum weight enumerators

 \subsection{Rains' shadow QWEs}

 When Rains introduced the notion of quantum shadow enumerators~\cite{rains_quantum_shadow_1999}, he took inspiration from the classical coding literature~\cite{conway_a_new_1990}.
-Here, however, we find it more constructive to provide a physical introduction to this concept.
-Let $\rho$ be an $n$-qubit state, $\rhotranspose$ its transpose in the computational basis, and $\rho \mapsto \tilde \rho$ the \emph{state inversion map}, where
+Here, however, we find it more {\add instructive} to provide a physical introduction {\add to this third notion of QWEs.} Let $\rho$ be an $n$-qubit {\add density matrix}, $\rhotranspose$ its transpose in the computational basis, and $\rho \mapsto \tilde \rho$ the \emph{state inversion map}, where